ddd-crew/ddd-starter-modelling-process/README.md

 Spreading domain knowledge through the whole team will create a shared understanding.
 It enables the developers to build a software system aligned to the domain which can be more flexible to incorporate future business changes.

-Ensuring that domain knowledge is spread across the whole team enables its members to contribute ideas for improving the product.
+Ensuring that domain knowledge is spread across the whole team enables its members to contribute with ideas for improving the product.

 > #### Discovery is Continuous
 >